craigfrancis/php-is-literal-rfc/readme.md

 ```

 When psalm comes to taint checking the usage of a library (like Doctrine), it assumes all methods are safe, because none of them note the sinks (and even if they did, you're back to escaping being an issue).

-But the biggest problem is that Static Analysis is simply not used by most developers, especially those who are new to programming (usage tends to be higher by those writing well tested libraries).

 ## Proposal